Make the impossible possible – The complete story behind a next-generation self-service banking terminal

 The program at a glance

 - Phase 1 January 2025 – Program kick-off.
 The client brings cassette parts to Rosti.
-No original design data was available.
+No original design data available.
 Improved design phase begins.

 - India SOP February 2026 – Start of Production achieved at Rosti India (Chennai).
 Site fully qualified, built, and ramped up during the program itself.